KALW: Programming

-KALW is an independently-operated National Public Radio (NPR) member station, carrying content from NPR, American Public Media, Public Radio International and the BBC World Service (heard overnight).
-KALW also produces its own local news, music and interview shows, including the live weekday call-in program Your Call and the morning news magazine Crosscurrents.
-It had offered a weekly two-hour live variety program West Coast Live!, broadcast each Saturday morning.
-But it ceased production in December 2018.
-National shows produced at the station include Inflection Point with Lauren Schiller.
+KALW is an independently-operated National Public Radio (NPR) member station, carrying content from NPR, American Public Media, Public Radio International and the BBC World Service.
+KALW also produces its own local news, music and interview shows, including the live weekday call-in program Your Call, the morning news magazine Crosscurrents, the Sights + Sounds Show, and music programming.

 On weekdays, KALW carries popular NPR news shows Morning Edition, All Things Considered and Fresh Air.
 Evenings and weekends, one-hour weekly public radio specialty shows include Splendid Table, Hidden Brain, The New Yorker Radio Hour, Le Show, This American Life, To the Best of Our Knowledge, Reveal, Big Picture Science, Science Friday, Radio Lab, Snap Judgment, It's Been A Minute, Living on Earth, Hearts of Space and Wait, Wait, Don't Tell Me.

 As a part of its affiliation with the San Francisco Unified School District, KALW carries broadcasts of its monthly board meetings.
 There are also daily listings of school lunch menus, which are occasionally read by celebrities who come to the station for interview shows.

+KALW launched its live programming series at their studio events space at 220 Montgomery, San Francisco in 2021.
+KALW Events feature interactive events including town hall conversations with local leaders, concerts and performances, film screenings, and panel discussions.